Why Exfoliate? + Best Face Exfoliators for Mature Skin 2026

 REN Clean Skincare Glow Tonic

-REN Clean Skincare Glow Tonic is a gentle exfoliating toner contains lactic acid, an AHA suitable for sensitive and dry skin types.
+REN Clean Skincare Glow Tonic is a gentle exfoliating toner that contains lactic acid, an AHA suitable for sensitive and dry skin types.
 It helps improve skin tone and texture while also hydrating the skin.

 COSRX AHA/BHA Clarifying Treatment Toner